-In January, U.S. stocks posted their biggest monthly losses in a year while bond prices traded higher and market volatility surged mostly due to concerns about the lack of global growth.
+In January, U.S. stocks posted their biggest monthly losses in a year while bond prices traded higher and market volatility surged mostly due to concerns about the lack of global economic growth in 2015.
 February experienced almost the exact opposite with U.S. stock markets hitting new highs.
 The S&P 500 gained 5.49%, the Dow Jones Industrial Average (DJIA) jumped 5.64%, the world’s developed stock markets gained more than 6% (EFA), and emerging markets posted solid returns as well, climbing more than 4% (EEM).

 For the month, U.S. stock markets experienced their biggest monthly percentage gains in more than two years.
 Market volatility plummeted in February, as investors appeared to discount mixed economic data and the world’s geopolitical troubles for the time being.
 However, trading volumes in recent sessions have been muted and stocks have traded in a narrow range, signaling a lack of conviction by market participants.